ZiadHosny/Analog-Clock/README.md

-# Clock
+# Analog Clock with Javascript
-HTML 5, CSS 3